SlimeVR/SlimeVR-Docs-Site/common_issues.md

 ## Please specify upload_port while updating firmware

+This error indicates there is interference between your computer and the tracker.
+Check the following:
+1. Make sure your USB cable from the tracker is plugged firmly into your PC.
-Something is messing with your physical connection to the tracker.
-Make sure that your trackers are plugged in via USB, the USB cable is a data and charging cable and that your drivers are up to date.
+1. Make sure that your USB cable is a data and charging cable (it is suggested you try other cables or devices with the cable).
+1. Make sure that your drivers are up to date.

 Additionally, this can be caused by software hogging COM ports (VSCode and Cura can be the cause of this).

 ## The SlimeVR Server won't start